-Moderately ductile moment-resisting frame - a moment-resisting frame that complies with Clauses 21.2 and 21.7.2, that resists seismic forces, and that dissipates energy through beam flexural yielding.
-This structural system qualifies for a force modification factor, R_d , of 2.5 in the National Building Code of Canada.
+Moderately ductile moment-resisting frame - a moment-resisting frame that complies with Clauses 21.2 and 21.4, that resists seismic forces, and that dissipates energy through beam flexural yielding.
+This seismic-force-resisting system qualifies for a force modification factor, R_d , of 2.5 in the National Building Code of Canada.